-Keen analytical skills and the ability to research local community-based trends, marketing strategies, approaches and best practices to improve community programs; and to analyze data, customer complaints and policies, and to institute methods to resolve unprecedented, difficult, broad, and complex problems.
-The Senior Analyst is expected to coordinate with Departmental and other internal and external groups to assure an integrated approach to completing assigned tasks.
+Keen analytical skills and the ability to research critically fundamental questions, problems, and issues; local community-based trends, marketing strategies, approaches and best practices to improve community programs; and to analyze data, customer complaints and policies, and to institute methods to resolve unprecedented, broad, and complex problems.
+The Senior Analyst is expected to coordinate with Departmental and other groups to assure an integrated approach to completing assigned tasks.